 Start With a Strong Industry-Specific Elevator Pitch

 There’s a big demand for call center employees.
 At the same time, there are also hundreds of job applicants.
-To draw attention to your persona, you gotta start your letter with a strong opening.
+To draw attention to your persona, you gotta start your customer service letter with a strong opening.

 What makes a great opening for a cover letter?
 A succinct elevator pitch that will make the hiring manager think, this person has exactly what I’m looking for.
 For most call center jobs, that’s relevant experience.
 You could try something like this: